bgriffen/oldwebsite/_posts/2016-04-04-analysis-of-hubble-einstein-sagan-fellowship-holders-with-ads.md

 # Method

-First I queried the ADS database for all publication data for each person.
+First I queried the ADS database for the publication profiles for each person.
 This involved constructing a simple dictionary with the relevant quantities I wanted to calculate.
 With this pruned version of the code:

 ```python